marhan175452/Digital_Dashboard_Qlik/README.md

 # 🧠 Self Serve Digital Dashboard
-This repository contains the complete **load script**, logic, and coding structure used to develop the **Self Serve Digital Dashboard (SSDD)** for M&S Bank.
+This repository contains the complete **load script**, logic, and coding structure used to develop the **Self Serve Digital Dashboard **.
 The dashboard is built in Qlik Sense and designed to provide data-driven visibility across customer digital behavior, product holding, and contact preferences.

 ## 🎯 Objective